+Response is key in water damage related issues.
 If your property has been affected by water damage, the response time is key.
-There are the practicalities, such as lost income or a home that is inhabitable, that make removing the water as soon as possible an attractive option.
-Calling our water damage restoration team and having them on-site within 60 minutes of discovering the leak is critical for the following reasons:
+Whether you’ve experienced a flood, a burst pipe, or a leak, water damage can take place in different ways, but it’s always important to seek restoration services immediately.
+There are the practicalities, such as lost income or a home that is inhabitable, that make removing the water as soon as possible necessary.
+If you don’t call the water damage restoration team at Element Restoration as quickly as possible, you run the following risks:

 - Structural damage: Water is among the most damaging substances to indoor fixtures and materials.

 - Contamination: Depending on the origin of the water, bacteria that can cause serious health issues could be present.

 - Mold: Even in areas of low humidity, the presence of standing water provides the perfect breeding ground for mold.